Michael Bostwick

-Michael Paul Trevor Bostwick (born 17 May 1988) is an English professional footballer who plays as a centre-back for club St Albans City.
+Michael Paul Trevor Bostwick (born 17 May 1988) is an English professional footballer who plays as a centre-back for club Bourne Town.

 Bostwick began his professional football career at Millwall, progressing through the youth academy, and had two spells on loan at Conference National club Crawley Town.
 He joined Rushden & Diamonds on an 18-month contract in January 2007, before moving to Ebbsfleet United later that year, helping them win the FA Trophy at Wembley Stadium in May 2008.
 Later that month, Bostwick signed for Stevenage Borough, where he scored 21 goals in 206 appearances across a four-year spell, helping the club win the FA Trophy in 2009 and achieve back-to-back promotions from the Conference Premier to League One.

 In July 2012, Bostwick joined Championship club Peterborough United for an undisclosed fee, making 228 appearances and winning the Football League Trophy in March 2014.
 He signed for Lincoln City in July 2017, adding the EFL Trophy to his honours in April 2018 before being named the club's Player of the Year as they won the League Two title in the 2018–19 season.
 After two seasons at Burton Albion, Bostwick returned to Stevenage in January 2022, contributing to the club's promotion to League One during the 2022–23 season.
-He joined Boston United in June 2023, achieving promotion via the 2024 National League North play-offs, before signing for St Albans City in June 2025.
+He joined Boston United in June 2023, achieving promotion via the 2024 National League North play-offs.
+After spending the 2025–26 season at St Albans City, Bostwick joined Bourne Town in May 2026.